-Back to GuidesLandlord Guide
+Back to Guides

-How to Issue an N4 in Ontario
+How to Issue an N4 in Ontario: Step-by-Step (2026)

 A complete step-by-step guide to issuing an N4 (Notice to End a Tenancy Early for Non-payment of Rent) in Ontario.
+The current cure period is 14 days.
+Bill 60 will reduce it to 7 days once proclaimed in force.

-8 min readLast updated: November 2024
+8 min readLast updated: January 2026

 When Can You Issue an N4?

 You can issue an N4 notice when your tenant has not paid rent in full.
-In Ontario, there is no minimum amount of arrears required—if rent is even one day late and one dollar short, you can technically issue an N4.
+In Ontario, there is no minimum amount of arrears required.
+If rent is even one day late and one dollar short, you can technically issue an N4.

 However, in practice, most landlords wait until the tenant is clearly behind, such as a few days into the rental period without payment.